Skip to main content

 Nursing Guide to Huntington's Disease: Nursing Diagnosis, Interventions, & Care Plans

-Huntington's Disease Etiology and Epidemiology
+Huntington’s Disease Definition

-Huntington's Disease Diagnosis
+Huntington’s Disease Diagnostic Criteria

 A definitive diagnosis of Huntington's disease is made by genetic testing.
 Individuals who have the gene will develop the disease.
 MRI and CT scans may be performed to show images of the brain.
 These tests may show areas of the brain affected and rule out other causes of symptoms.

 A preliminary diagnosis of Huntington's disease is made by review of symptoms, family history, and physical, neurological, and psychiatric exams.
-The symptoms the individual experiences and the order in which symptoms appear can vary from person to person.

-Symptoms may include:
+Specialists evaluations may include:

 • Unsteady gait